jordanmoon/animals/README.md

 # animals
+Thank you for taking the time to do this excercise.
+Please time yourself answering the five questions below.
+If you enjoy the excercise and can do them in under X minutes, we would love to interview you.

+All of the questions below are based on [this dataset of zoo animals](./animals.json).

 ## Questions
 1. How many animals have hair?
 2. List the names of the aquatic animals
-3. What is the average number of times the letter __a__ appears in the names of aquatic animals?
+3. What is the average number of times the letter __"a"__ appears in the names of aquatic animals?
 4. What is the type of the data in animals.json?
 5. One of the answers below is not correct.
 Which one?